cocotb/cocotb/docs/source/coroutines.rst

 :class:`!TaskManager`: Structured Asymmetric Concurrency
 ========================================================

-The :class:`~cocotb.task.TaskManager` class is another way to run multiple async routines concurrently and wait for them all to complete, but properly manages the lifetime of its "children" and handles exceptions and cancellations gracefully.
+The :class:`~cocotb.triggers.TaskManager` class is another way to run multiple async routines concurrently and wait for them all to complete, but properly manages the lifetime of its "children" and handles exceptions and cancellations gracefully.
 This should be the preferred way to run multiple coroutines concurrently.

 The typical usage pattern is to create a :class:`!TaskManager` as an :term:`asynchronous context manager` using the :keyword:`async with` statement;
-then to use the :deco:`~cocotb.triggers.TaskManager.fork` decorator method to start :class:`!Task`\ s within the context block.
+then to use the :deco:`@fork <cocotb.triggers.TaskManager.fork>` decorator method to start :class:`!Task`\ s within the context block.
 When control reaches the end of the context block the :class:`!TaskManager` blocks the encompassing :class:`!Task` until all children :class:`!Task`\ s complete.